 In the aforementioned article, Epsom Council was quoted as saying that at the time ‘as much 37 households in temporary accommodation’, of which 24 households were either ‘with children or expecting children’.

 Fast-forward a year later to February 2014, and the Labour Party’s election promise to ‘tackle the housing shortage’ as quoted in the Epsom Guardian illustrates the fact that the housing shortage is still greatly affecting the area.
-Indeed, the rate at which houses have been built in the South-East over the last three years is in fact the lowest it has been since the 1920’s, which is alarming to say the least when considering the drastic housing shortage.
+Indeed, the rate at which houses have been built in the South-East over the last three years is the lowest it has been since the 1920s.
+This is alarming when considering the drastic housing shortage.

-The housing shortage in Epsom is endemic to the South East, if information published in Home Truths 2014: South East by the National Housing Federation is to be believed.
-The report warns that despite the average salary in the region rising by 23% in the last decade, house prices have risen by more than double that to 56.2% in the last ten years.
+The housing shortage in Epsom is endemic to the South East.
+That’s according to Home Truths 2014: South East by the National Housing Federation.
+The report warns that house prices have risen by more than 56.2% in the last ten years.

-Rising rents are also a problem in the Epsom area, which saw a rise of 48% from 2009 to 2013, with a further increase of 41% predicted to occur over the next six years.
-Nearby Ewell saw a rise of 41% in the same period, and rents in Ewell are similarly expected to rise by a further 38%.
+Rising rents are also a problem in the Epsom area.
+It saw a rise of 48% from 2009 to 2013, with a further increase of 41% predicted to occur over the next six years.
+Nearby Ewell saw a rise of 41% in the same period.
+Rents in Ewell are similarly expected to rise by a further 38%.

-Experts say that every home built in the South-East region brings in an average of 166,635 to the area, while creating 2.4 more jobs.
+Experts say that homes built in the South-East bring in an average of £166,635 to the area.
+Creating 2.4 more jobs.
 With this in mind, the message of Epsom to the government should be ‘build more houses!’ before it’s too late.